Cray-HPE/docs-csm/operations/network/customer_accessible_networks/bi-can_arista_metallb_peering.md

                 "Name": "chn-switch-2"
 ```

-The following config is needed on both switches:
+The following configuration is needed on both switches:

-- The prefix list will be the subnet of the CHN, the `ge` will equal the cidr.
+- The prefix list will be the subnet of the CHN, the `ge` will equal the CIDR.
   - This prevents routes from other networks being installed into the routing table.

 - `router bgp 65533` will match the ASN from SLS.`"MyASN": 65533,`